 Another significant change that you should make to live a more eco-friendly life is to avoid using the dryer… at ALL costs.

 Dryers use an extortionate amount of electricity, which isn't just bad for the environment, it's also incredibly damaging to your bank account.
 Dryers are also notorious for shrinking some of your favourite clothes!

 So, still, wondering how to wash clothes the most eco-friendly way possible?

 - Use a hand-powered washer

 - Use a washing line to dry your clothes

 Why are eco-friendly products more expensive?

-This isn't necessarily the case.
-As outlined in parts of this article, cleaning products can be homemade which means non-eco friendly products in certain cases are more expensive.
-The main reason why green products at the retail level are slightly more expensive is that they avoid toxic chemicals which are used in non-eco friendly products to lower their products cost.
-We supply a vast selection of cleaning products to support an eco-friendly lifestyle, and they can be seen here.
+Eco-Friendly cleaning products are more expensive.
+Well, this isn't necessarily the case.
+As outlined in parts of this article, cleaning products can be homemade which means non-eco-friendly products in certain cases are more expensive.
+The main reason why eco-friendly cleaning products at the retail level are slightly more expensive is that they avoid toxic chemicals which are used in non-eco-friendly products to lower their product cost.

 Generally, all major retailers will supply eco-friendly items from fabrics to sunscreen to disposable plates.
 Learn more about sustainable eco-friendly lifestyles by reading our other articles.